followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/selectRows(keys_preserve).md

     <!--JavaScript-->widgetInstance.selectRows([5, 10, 12], true);

-To access a row by its key, specify the field that provides keys.
+You should specify the field that provides keys to access a row using its key.
 For this, use the [key](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key) option of the [Store](/Documentation/Guide/Data_Layer/Data_Layer/#Creating_DataSource/What_Are_Stores) that underlies the [dataSource]({basewidgetpath}/Configuration/#dataSource).
-If no key was specified, the whole data object is considered the key.
-However, we recommend specifying the **key** option to prevent selection from being duplicated.
+The whole data object is considered the key if no key field is specified.
+However, we recommend specifying the **key** option to prevent duplicating the selection.

 #####See Also#####
 #include common-link-callmethods